guillaumecherel/TutorialEAForModelling/README-en.md

 ![](ants_profiles/profile_evaporation.png)

-Except for values below 10, the model is able to reproduce rather accurately experimental measures for any value of diffusion rate.
-A refined profile within the interval \[0;20\] may be useful to have a more precise idea.
-Concerning the evaporation parameter, model performance is on the contrary strongly sensitive, as values over 10 lead to a strong increase in minimal fit.
-When running the model with a diffusion rate of 21 and evaporation rate of 15, we observe that ants are not able to build a pheromone path enough stable between the nest and furthest food pile, what increases the time needed to exploit it in a considerable way.
+When the diffusion rate is set to any value above 10, the model is able to reproduce experimental measures rather accurately.
+A refined profile within the interval
+\[0;20\] may be useful to give a more precise picture of the change in the influence of the parameter.
+Model performance is on the contrary strongly sensitive to the evaporation parameter, as values over 10 lead to a strong increase in minimal fit.
+When running the model with a diffusion rate of 21 and evaporation rate of 15, we observe that the ants are not able to build a sufficiently stable pheromone path between the nest and furthest food pile, which increases the time needed to exploit it in a considerable way.